rspamd/rspamd/doc/markdown/lua/index.md

 ### Global configuration tables {#luaglobal}

-While load of this file rspamd defines two global variables:
+While load of this file Rspamd defines two global variables:
 - *config* - a global table of modules configuration.
 Here is a sample of usage of this table:

 ~~~lua